Roy-SR-007/Roy-SR-007.github.io/_pages/about.md

 * Statistics in Interdisciplinary Research
 * Quantum Cryptography

-For further insights to my research works, positions, publications and experiences refer to my CV.
+For further insights to my research works, positions, publications and experiences - kindly refer to my CV, or feel free to drop in a mail.